solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

    * The policy applies to destinations of the kind `VIRTUAL_DESTINATION`.
 It selects the virtual destination that you created by label.
    * The policy configures locality mapping.
 Requests from the us-east-1 region are mapped to us-west-2, and vice versa.
 This way, if a request cannot be fulfilled by an app in that region first, it is sent to the next closest region.

-7. The failover policy tells Gloo Mesh _where_ to reroute failover traffic.
+7. The failover policy tells Gloo Mesh _where_ to re-route failover traffic.
 But, you also need to tell Gloo Mesh _when_.
 To do so, create an outlier detection policy.
 This policy sets up several conditions, such as retries and ejection percentages, for Gloo Mesh to use before failing over traffic.

 ```yaml
 kubectl --context ${MGMT} apply -f - <<'EOF'